|Extent of IFRS application||Status||Additional Information|

 If yes, how does that process work?

-At the time of the initial adoption of IFRS for companies whose securities trade in a public market in Argentina, the CNV adopted all IFRS Standards (including Interpretations) effective in 2012 by Technical Resolution 26 and Resolution 576 of CNV.
+At the time of the initial adoption of IFRS for companies whose securities trade in a public market in Argentina, the CNV adopted all IFRS Standards (including Interpretations) effective in 2012 by Technical Resolution 26 and general Resolution 576 of CNV.
 Subsequently, for all new and amended IFRS Standards (including Interpretations), CENCyA issues a Circular adopting the IFRS as issued by the IASB Board.
 The process for issuing a circular adopting an IFRS Standard is as follows:

 - As soon as CENCyA becomes aware of a new or amended IFRS Standard (including Interpretations), the Director General of CENCyA informs the FACPCE Board and CENCyA about this.